nikhil-thampi/Copilot_Breakout_session/README.md

 > - Instead enjoy each of these exercises and explore how GitHub Copilot can help you to tackle even unknown codebase 🙂

 ### Exercise 1
-1. Understand the logic for the ***exercise3.cpp*** and add sufficient inline documentation using GitHub Copilot.
+1. Understand the logic for the ***exercise3.cpp*** or ***exercise3.py*** and add sufficient inline documentation using GitHub Copilot.
 Create a README markdown file for the program.
 2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques and create a unit test plan for the new features.

 ### Exercise 2
 1. Understand the COBOL file in ***exercise4.cbl*** and identify the underlying logic of the program.
-Translate the codebase in exercise2.cbl to C#, generate unit test cases for the code and corresponding documentation (including README markdown file).
+Translate the codebase in exercise2.cbl to C#, Java, or Python, generate unit test cases for the code and corresponding documentation (including README markdown file).

 ### Exercise 3